This whole fruit Meyer lemon lavender jam is perfect for lovers of marmalade who are short on time but love that bittersweet flavor.

 - When jam is finished cooking, remove pot from heat.

 - Funnel jam into prepared jars.
 Wipe rims, apply lids and rings, and process in a boiling water bath canner for ten minutes.
+(For more detail on water bath processing, see this post.)

 - When time is up, remove jars from canner and let them cool on a folded kitchen towel.